 Don’t rush to buy your short throw projector without making sure it meets the other requirements of a simulator projector.

-• Project a resolution you’re happy with, most golf simulator projectors will use a Full HD resolution.
-4K golf simulator (short throw) projectors used to be prohibitively expensive but they are becoming a little less costly now and may come into the budget of some high-end simulators.
+- Project a resolution you’re happy with – 4K golf simulator (short throw) projectors used to be prohibitively expensive but are now commonplace in the 2025 golf simulator market.

 Check out my dedicated article all about golf simulator projector mounting positions and placement.